 Manager, Partnerships and CommunicationsLouise Joel has over 15 years’ experience in the Australian and international arts sectors.
 Having worked for private galleries, auction houses, large public museums and in the not for profit arts sector she has a strong network and expertise in navigating the ecosystem of the Australian arts industry.
 As an arts manager Louise has managed more than 15 touring exhibitions of contemporary Australian art to over 20 venues across Asia and Australia.She holds qualifications in art history, a Master’s in Art Business as well as an MBA.

-Jessica Row is responsible for the logistics, registration, presentation and installation support of the exhibition program, learning programs and administrative support.
-She has worked for a number of public, university and artist-run galleries in Melbourne and Brisbane, evidenced through her recent work as Assistant Curator at Latrobe Regional Gallery and as ongoing Curator/Committee Member for KINGS Artist-Run.
-Jessica worked at the 2017 and 2019 Venice Biennales, as a member of Australia Council for the Art’s Professional Development Team to present the Australia Pavilion’s exhibitions.
-She has also worked and curated for Bayside City Council Art Gallery, Liquid Architecture, Jugglers Art Space, Griffith University Art Gallery and MAAP: Media Art Asia Pacific.
+Jessica Row has worked for a number of public, university and not-for-profit arts organisations in Melbourne and Brisbane, recently as Assistant Curator for Latrobe Regional Gallery and Bayside City Council Art Gallery.
+She worked at the 2017 and 2019 Venice Biennales, as a member of Australia Council for the Art’s team to present Tracey Moffatt and Angelica Mesiti’s respective exhibitions at the Australia Pavilion.
 Jessica holds a Master of Art Curatorship from the University of Melbourne and a Bachelor of Fine Art from Griffith University’s Queensland College of Art.

 Erin Mathews is a gallery professional who is passionate about equality curating.
 She specialises in dynamic exhibition design and development, combined with detailed researching and writing.
 Erin is driven to promote equality through curatorial practice and provide access to the arts for the whole community.